antecedent/patchwork/README.md

 	Patchwork\dismiss($first);
 	Patchwork\dismiss($second);

 Note that a call to `Patchwork\Call::complete()` does not affect the execution of further filters.
 However, this method may only be called once.
-After a call has been completed, attempting to complete it again results in a `Patchwork\Exceptions\MultipleCallCompletions` exception being thrown.
+After a call has been completed, attempting to complete it again results in a `Patchwork\Exceptions\CallAlreadyCompleted` exception being thrown.

 ## Purpose

-Patchwork is primarily meant for dealing with hardly testable codebases which still need to be tested.
-It is a much lower-level solution than most test double frameworks, but as a result, it is also much more flexible.
-Using Patchwork, it is possible to intercept calls to any user-defined method or function, even static, private and final ones.
-Because of this, singletons and other non-polymorphic dependencies are no longer a problem in testing.
+Patchwork is primarily meant for dealing with hardly testable codebases that still need to be tested.
+It is a much lower-level solution than most stubbing or mocking frameworks, but as a result, it is also much more flexible.
+Using Patchwork, it is possible to intercept calls to any user-defined method or function, even a static, private or final one.
+This makes it significantly easier to overcome various testability obstacles, such as singletons and other kinds of non-polymorphic dependencies.

-## Limitations

- - Works on user-defined functions only
- - Adds a noticeable performance overhead
- - Cannot filter calls to anything that is defined before including `Patchwork.php`

 ## Implementation

 As already mentioned, Patchwork employs code preprocessing in order to allow the interception of function calls.
 The relatively simple preprocessing layer sits on a stream wrapper that overrides the default `file://` protocol.
 This wrapper is responsible for catching all `include` and `require` operations (and their `_once` counterparts).
 So, when a file is about to be included, Patchwork preprocesses it and loads it from an in-memory stream instead, which is also why Patchwork may not (and most probably will not) work if an opcode cache is in use.

+## Limitations

+Without a doubt, the greatest limitation of Patchwork is that it cannot be applied to internal PHP functions.
+Unfortunately, this shortcoming is here to stay, because it is simply impossible to inject filtering logic into core PHP code at runtime, which is the way Patchwork works.

+Also, another obvious drawback is that such an implementation adds a certain performance overhead.
+However, in testing environments, which Patchwork is mainly targeted at, this overhead should be low enough to go unnoticed.

 ## Advanced Usage